chemistzombie/chemistzombie.github.io/sa-cheat-codes-timeline.md

 Edison found the "[infinite health](https://gtaforums.com/topic/172825-newly-discovered-button-cheats/?do=findComment&comment=2686789)" cheat code
 ## 2005-03-25
 Edison found the "hookers pay you" cheat code.
-## 2005-03
+## 2005-05(?)
-Tips & Tricks Magazine published some [new cheat codes](https://gtaforums.com/topic/187777-new-cheat-from-r/) along with a "mystery" cheat code, all straight from Rockstar.
+Tips & Tricks published some [new cheat codes](https://gtaforums.com/topic/187777-new-cheat-from-r/) along with a "mystery" cheat code, all straight from Rockstar, in the 123rd issue of the magazine.
 They said that the cheat code "[didn't do what they were told it was going to do](https://gtaforums.com/topic/187777-new-cheat-from-r/?do=findComment&comment=2750530)", and it turned out to be the intended cheat code for "[all taxis have nitrous](https://gtaforums.com/topic/187777-new-cheat-from-r/?do=findComment&comment=2750456)", which was already discovered by Edison 2 months earlier (albeit with a different combination due to hash collisions).
 Other cheat codes that were released include ["Elvis is everywhere"](https://gtaforums.com/topic/187777-new-cheat-from-r/?do=findComment&comment=2750726) and the intended cheat code for ["never get hungry"](https://gtaforums.com/topic/187777-new-cheat-from-r/?do=findComment&comment=2756956).

 >### All taxis have nitrous
 >Edison's cheat code: :U: :X: :T: :X: :T: :X: :S: :R2: :R: